 Most of the easy, home methods for accomplishing this are ineffective.
 Ultrasonic devices and their ilk are far better at removing money from your wallet than bats from your attic.
 You can try them, but you’ll generally find them covered in fresh guana a few weeks later.

-Proper bat removal requires training, ladder work, and specialized equipment and isn’t something that most homeowners can attempt safely.
-Adding to the difficulty is the fact that bats can’t be removed during maternity season or during their winter hibernation.
-Homeowners simply don’t possess the requisite knowledge to do the job properly.
+Proper bat removal requires training, ladder work, and specialized equipment, and isn’t something most homeowners can attempt safely.
+Adding to the difficulty is the fact that during maternity season or their winter hibernation, you cannot remove bats.
+Homeowners don’t possess the requisite knowledge to do the job correctly.
 Bat exclusion is a process best left to trained professionals.

 How Does Bat Exclusion Work?

-Next, exclusion devices are installed at each remaining entry point.
-These are specialized pieces of equipment that allow bats to safely exit your property but don’t readmit them.
-Once the last bat has exited your attic, the exclusion is complete, and their original entry and exit points are sealed shut.
+Next, a bat professional installs exclusion devices at each remaining entry point.
+These are specialized pieces of equipment that allow bats to exit your property but don’t readmit them safely.
+Once the last bat has left your attic, the exclusion is complete, and their original entry and exit points are sealed shut.

 However, bats don’t give up on established roosts easily, and they’ll continue to try and regain access for quite a while.
-This is why it’s so critical to seal any other possible access points.
+Therefore, it’s critical to seal any other possible access points.
 Otherwise, the colony will quickly reestablish itself.

-Bat exclusion work is extremely dangerous without the proper safety equipment, and shouldn’t be attempted by amateurs.
+Bat exclusion work is hazardous without the proper safety equipment, and amateurs should not attempt this task.
 But even excluding the risk of bodily harm from a fall, without the ability to recognize possible entry points, amateur efforts are frequently unsuccessful.
 It’s simply not worth taking the risk, only to fail in the end.
 It’s far better to call a professional bat exclusion company and have the job done right.

 you need a bat removal pro